bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 `lucet_runtime` again in the future, because after returning to the host it will be replaced by a new `KillState`.

-### `C -> E` timeout - Timeout during hostcall observing timeout
+### `C -> E` Termination repeatedly during hostcall

-A timeout while a hostcall is observing an earlier timeout will have no effect
-- a timeout must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.
+Termination while a hostcall is already observing an earlier termination will have no effect.
+The `KillSwitch` that fired last will not acquire `terminable`, and will return without ceremony.

-### `B -> C` timeout - Timeout when guest makes a hostcall
+### `B -> C` Termination when guest makes a hostcall

-If a timeout occurs during a transition from guest (B) to hostcall (C) code, there are two circumstances also contingent on whether the instance has switched to `Domain::Hostcall`.
+If a `KillSwitch` fires during a transition from guest (B) to hostcall (C) code, there are two circumstances also contingent on whether the instance has switched to `Domain::Hostcall`.